Alfred P. Sloan: Sloan Foundation

+Political causes

-According to Edwin Black, Sloan was one of the central, behind-the-scenes 1934 founders of the American Liberty League, a political organization whose stated goal was to defend the Constitution, and who opposed Franklin D. Roosevelt's New Deal.
-In turn, the league would finance other groups with openly more extreme agendas.
-One such group was the Sentinels of the Republic to which Sloan himself made a $1000 check.
+According to Edwin Black, Sloan was one of the central, behind-the-scenes 1934 founders of the American Liberty League, a political organization whose stated goal was to defend the Constitution, and which opposed Franklin D. Roosevelt's New Deal.
+In turn, the league financed other groups with openly more extreme agendas.
+One such group was the Sentinels of the Republic, to which Sloan himself donated $1,000.
 After a Congressional investigation into this group went public in 1936, Sloan issued a statement pledging not to further support the Sentinels.

-Also according to Black, the GM chief continued to personally fund and organize fund-raising for the National Association of Manufacturers, which was critical of the New Deal.
+Also according to Black, Sloan continued to personally fund and organize fund-raising for the National Association of Manufacturers, which was critical of the New Deal.